-Conversion optimization, online payments, user experience, buyer personas, customer support and a great shopping experience are all just small parts of the big picture that eCommerce businesses need to “paint”.
+Buyer personas, customer experience (CX), user experience (UX), conversion optimization, online payments, customer support, and a great shopping experience – these are all just some of the small parts that make up the big picture that eCommerce businesses need to “paint.”

 1. Know as much as you can about your ideal customer

 Before you start building a customer success program, get to know your ideal customers and their purchasing/engagement habits.
 Map their customer journeys to determine what your customers need from your product, which devices/ touchpoints they use to interact with you/your product, where they work, if they use your products at work or at home, how frequently they use your service, and what they expect from your brand and your product.